dcarral/software-talks/README.md

 ---

-### Contributing
+### Suggestions

-Although this repo doesn't contain any code (yet), contributions are more than welcome.

 Would you like to recommend me a software-related talk?
-Don't hesitate to [report it as an issue](https://github.com/dcarral/software-talks/issues) or ping me and I'd be happy to check it out ;)
+[Report it as an issue](https://github.com/dcarral/software-talks/issues) and I'd be happy to check it out ;)